Welcome from the Chairs of BRAINS 2021

 BRAINS 2021 will run as a full virtual conference on September 27 – 30, 2021

 It is with great pleasure to welcome you to 3rd Conference on Blockchain Research & Applications for Innovative Networks and Services, that will be held on September 27-30, 2021 in Paris, France, one of the most cosmopolitan capitals in the world.

-Blockchain and Distributed Ledger Technologies (DLT) have the potential to disrupt any domain involving coordination among autonomous resources.
-This include finance and payments (e.g., Facebook Libra), but also networks (e.g., power grids or telecom networks), computing (e.g., brokering of edge resources), IoT (e.g., supply chain or industry 4.0) or service platforms (e.g., identity management).
+Blockchain and Distributed Ledger Technologies (DLT) make global headlines daily electrifying the world by disrupting the techno-socio-economic fabric of our society including the coordination among autonomous resources.
+Other areas include finance and payments (e.g., Facebook Libra), but also networks (e.g., power grids or telecom networks), computing (e.g., brokering of edge resources), IoT (e.g., supply chain or industry 4.0) or service platforms (e.g., identity management).
 BRAINS conference series is dedicated to these new advances that could make the world of networks and services more secure, while enabling new distributed business models.

 (University of Lorraine, France)